rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIntroduction/README.md

 * Authentication service providers implement the *authentication* mechanism on base of the SPI
 * the Java Authentication SPI may be integrated in client or server message-processing containers or runtimes

+## Java EE 7 APIs in the Java Platform, Standard Edition 7
+### Java Naming and Directory Interface API
+The naming environemtn provides 4 logical namespaces:
+ * `java:comp` - available to components
+ * `java:module` - available to modules
+ * `java:app` - available to application
+ * `java:global` - shared by all deployed applications